ishanshastri/ExpertSystem/README.md

 An external resource we referenced was the April issue of Byte Magazine, from 1985, page 303.
 Here is a link to an online version: https://archive.org/details/byte-magazine-1985-04-rescan/page/n306/mode/1up

-Note that this was only a starting point for us; what we have been implementing so far has advanced and changed mcuh from the expert-system referred to in the magazine.
+Note that this was only a starting point for us; what we have been implementing so far has advanced and changed much from the expert-system referred to in the magazine.
 However, the content presented in the issue is helpful to understand any rule-based expert-system.

 Also note that the implementation is not complete--there is still much work left before we have a fully functioning Expert-System!